-This course is built for managers and leaders who are often provided with financial reports or analysis and asked to make decisions or draw conclusions for those presentations.
+This course is built for managers and leaders who are provided with or asked for financial reports and analysis.

-By taking this course non-financial managers will be able to make better informed business decisions and collaborate more effectively with their financial counterparts.
+By taking this course non-financial managers will be able to better understand the requirements and structure of that analysis and make better informed business decisions.

 - Key financial concepts

 - How to read financial reports

 - Recording business transactions

 - Assessing return on investments